-Composite and Silicate Restorations are limited to 2 tooth surfaces in any 24 consecutive month period.
+Composite and Silicate Restorations are limited to one restoration per tooth in any 24 consecutive month period.
 Restorations on posterior teeth will be payable as an amalgam restoration.
 Restorations on 2 non-occlusal adjacent tooth surfaces will be considered 1 surface for benefit purposes.